|

 Long used as a passage for Native Americans traveling between the east Coast and the

-area continued to be of vital importance after European settlement, becoming an economic and cultural crossroads.
-As a base
+Ohio Valley, the Laurel Highland’s area continued to be of vital importance after European settlement, becoming an economic and cultural crossroads.

-point for a growing American immigration, the Laurel Highlands area has welcomed countless immigrants to begin a new life in America.
-In the 19th century, workers arrived to build coal mines, steel mills, the Allegheny
+As a base point for a growing American immigration, the Laurel Highlands area has welcomed countless immigrants to begin a new life in America.
+In the 19th century, workers arrived to build coal mines, steel mills, the

-Laurel Highlands Historical Village staff and neighborhood partners have joined forces to build this ongoing effort, in
+Village staff and neighborhood partners have joined forces to build this

-an effort to tell the story, of how our forefathers started what we today call America.
-Gathering in meetings large and small,
+ongoing effort, in an effort to tell the story, of how our forefathers started what we today call America.
+Gathering in meetings large and

-residents and staff are working together, to build the only one of its kind in America.
-A Historical Village & Children’s Enrichment Camp which will support the
+small, residents and staff are working together, to build the only one of its kind in America.
+A Historical Village & Children’s Enrichment Camp which will support

 It is our belief that engaging and stimulating entertainment, education and/or